- Torrenting without a VPN or with a poor quality VPN can lead to problems, exposing your IP address and potentially resulting in legal trouble.

 Torrenting without a VPN (Virtual Private Network) is asking for trouble, but there’s a lot of confusing information on the best VPNs for torrenting.
 Many so-called “torrent VPNs” leak the information they claim to protect; some don’t allow torrenting or P2P, and others are still so slow you’ll want to give up.

-P2P sharing presents risks from unknown files from anonymous sources, so using a VPN for an added layer of security is wise.
-This article will examine ten of the best torrenting VPNs in detail.
-Before we get stuck in, here’s a quick summary of our test results:
+P2P file-sharing presents risks from unknown files from anonymous sources, so using a VPN for an added layer of security is wise.
+Below, I examine the best VPNs for torrenting in detail.
+Before I get stuck in, here’s a summary of the top providers:

-TIP In our testing we found that the cheapest NordVPN plan (Standard) works perfectly for torrenting. - Surfshark: Best low-cost torrenting VPN.
-Unlimited simultaneous connections and unlimited bandwidth.
-High speeds for P2P file sharing, solid security, and a strict zero-logs policy.
+TIP In our testing we found that the cheapest NordVPN plan (Standard) works perfectly for torrenting. - Surfshark Best for users on a budget

 VPNs often claim to keep you safe and private online but many VPNs (especially free ones) leak information.